life-itself/web3/notes/post-state-technocracy.md

   *  "The traditional functions of the nation state are being replaced by cyberspace and citizenship."
 There is a grain of truth in this:
       * Zoom and Twitter connect people across the world.
       * Remote working is now a reality
-      * Transferwise and wire transfers have lower barriers to money flows
+      * Transferwise and wire transfers have lower barriers to [remittences](../claims/is-better-payments.md)
       * The sufficiency of self-regulation in the private sector is a popular perspective
       * Digital commodities are regulated internationally (ICANN, web hosting)
       * Self-organizing communities (everything from good things like Linux and Open Source to bad things like 4chan and QAnon) have proved enormously influential in shaping culture and creating public goods.